ondrolexa/pypsbuilder/README.md

 ## How to install

-Easiest way to install **pypsbuilder** is to use conda package management system.
-Create conda environment from the included `environment.yml` file:
+Easiest way to install **pypsbuilder** is to use conda/mamba package management system.
+Create environment from the included `environment.yml` file:

     conda env create -f environment.yml

+or

+    mamba env create -f environment.yml

 Then activate the new environment:

     conda activate pyps

+or

+    mamba activate pyps

 and install pypsbuilder using pip: